raspberrypilearning/storytime/en/step_1.md

 ## What you will make

-You are going to use Python to create a program that creates a random story for you, based upon what the user types in.
+You are going to use Python to create a program that creates a random story for you, based on what the user types in.

 --- no-print ---